rosmord/mac_transliteration_keyboards/README.md

 ## Why no IFAO-compatible keyboard?
-When unicode did not have a yod and an aleph, the IFAO press, which wanted to use unicode, decided to use similar-looking characters to render aleph and ayin.
-They still support this (and some databases, like trismegistos, too).
+In the 1990's, the IFAO press wanted to use Unicode.
+But there were no ayin, aleph nor yod.
+They decided to use similar-looking characters to render aleph and ayin - as lots of fonts had those characters, it was a relatively practical move.
+To get fine printing result, one had just to adapt the existing fonts.
+This system has been used by others, including for databases.
+Trismegistos is an example.

-I could easily produce a keyboard with their encoding (and actually, I did it for my own use).
+I could easily produce a keyboard with this encoding (and actually, I have done it for my own use).
 You can edit one of my keyboards and produce an IFAO-compatible keyboard too, but I won't distribute it.
 The reason is that I want to encourage the adoption of standard Unicode encoding.
 We now have alph, ayin, and yod in Unicode,